IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 Lekschas, F., Zhou, X., Chen, W., Gehlenborg, N., Bach, B. and Pfister, H., 2020.
 A generic framework and library for exploration of small multiples through interactive piling.
 IEEE Transactions on Visualization and Computer Graphics, 27(2), pp.358-368.

-Visual piling is a technique for interactive organization, exploration, and comparison of large collections of small multiples.
-Piling.js is a library for designing interactive piling interfaces. (this library may not scale to the large data sizes, but can be used with sampling, or shows useful concepts).